 an array of types, possibly empty;

-Moreover, for each property it contains a set of associated property values, possibly empty.
+Moreover, for each property the entity contains a set of associated property values, possibly empty.

 Reconciliation services MUST define in their service manifest a URI template for entities, as defined by [[RFC6570]].
 This URI template builds a view URI for each entity, and has id as only variable.
 For each entity, expanding the template with id being set to the entity's identifier MUST result in a valid URI.